John Scott (horseman): Career

 Scott won his first St Leger in 1822 with Theodore while training for Petre.
 This was the first of 16 St Leger wins, 8 Oaks wins, and 5 Epsom Derby wins.
 6 of his St Leger wins were with his brother Bill as jockey, but in 1844 the brothers parted company and Frank Butler became the main jockey for John Scott, going on to win 10 Classics for Scott.

 During his career, John Scott trained for notable owners such as Edward Smith-Stanley the Earl of Derby, Evelyn Boscawen Viscount Falmouth, and John Bowes.
 Scott disparaged The Baron to the horse's owner George Watts by describing the stallion as "fat as a bull" as well as having been "made twice the savage he was by muzzles" but still asked to have the horse put in training with himself, promising Watts that he would win the St Leger.
 Watts agreed to send The Baron to Whitewall, and Scott trained the horse to a win in the race.
 But Scott maintained that The Baron "took more work than I ever gave a horse in my life, and required more management".

 During his training career, John Scott won 40 British Classic Races and in 1853 became the first trainer to win the English Triple Crown when the John Bowes owned colt, West Australian, won the 2,000 Guineas, The Derby, and the St. Leger Stakes.
 His total of British Classic wins remained a trainer's record until it was equalled by Aidan O'Brien in the 2021 Epsom Oaks.

 In his old age, Scott was noted for his long white hair.
 He was also known to entertain guests at home by carving meat with a knife whose handle was the shank bone of Rowton, the third horse he trained to a St Leger win.

 Death

 John Scott died on 4 October 1871 at Whitewall House after catching a chill in August while observing morning workouts.
-He was buried on 9 October 1871 at Malton.

 He married twice.
 He had two children, a daughter with his first wife and a son with his second wife.
 A miniature watercolour portrait titled "John Scott of Whitewall Malton" from the English School (19th century) is on display at the Bowes Museum.
 After his death, the Whitewall Stables remained empty until his wife died in 1891.
 Following her death the stables were purchased by jockey Thomas Bruckshaw and today they are operated by trainer Mark Campion.